ibexa/documentation-user/docs/personalization/triggers.md

 ---
-description: Triggers enable sending recommendations as emails to customers.
+description: Triggers enable sending recommendations as push messages to customers.
 ---

-# Email triggers
+# Triggers

+Triggers are push messages delivered to end users, for example, through email.
-With email triggers, you can increase the engagement of your visitors and customers by delivering recommendations straight to their mailboxes.
+With triggers, you can increase the engagement of your visitors and customers by delivering recommendations straight to their mailboxes.
-As a store manager, you can expect that more engaged customers translate to bigger income, improved fulfillment of customer needs, while saving time and effort.
+As a store manager, you can expect that more engaged customers translate to bigger income, and improved fulfillment of customer needs.
+All this while saving time and effort.

-## Email trigger types
+## Trigger types

 [[= product_name =]] lets you use several triggers, including the following ones: